victoryang1/DAT-BOS-16/lessons/lesson-07/readme.md

 For this deliverable, our goals are to:

-- implement the gradient descent approach to our bikeshare modeling problem,
+- implement the gradient descent approach to our bike-share modeling problem,
 - show how gradient descent solves and optimizes the solution,
 - demonstrate the grid_search module!

-While exploring the Gradient Descent regressor object, you'll build a grid search using the stochastic gradient descent estimator for the bikeshare data set.
+While exploring the Gradient Descent regressor object, you'll build a grid search using the stochastic gradient descent estimator for the bike-share data set.
 Continue with either the model you evaluated last class or the simpler one from today.
 In particular, be sure to implement the "param_grid" in the grid search to get answers for the following questions:

 1. With a set of alpha values between 10^-10 and 10^-1, how does the mean squared error change?
 2. Based on the data, we know when to properly use l1 vs l2 regularization.
 By using a grid search with l1_ratios between 0 and 1 (increasing every 0.05), does that statement hold true?
 If not, did gradient descent have enough iterations?